 In recent months we have seen a growing trend of social media platforms launching tools to facilitate live shopping for content creators.
 Amazon recently incorporated live streaming as a part of their influencer program, which previously allowed creators to share direct Amazon links with their audiences.
 Now, they can fully talk to their followers about a product on live video.
 Similarly, Facebook and Instagram Shops plan to launch features that will allow product tagging during live stories.

-Live shopping is a must for brands looking to tap into the power of influencers.
-It takes all the benefits of influencer marketing to the next level by offering real-time communication between the influencers and their audience.
+Live shopping is a must for brands looking to tap into the power of fashion or travel social media influencers.
+It takes all the benefits of influencer marketing companies to the next level by offering real-time communication between the influencers and their audience.
 The Chinese market is already jumping on the trend, with 60 million people tuning into shopping live streams.

 Micro-learning has been a huge trend on social media platforms this year, particularly on TikTok.
 By announcing a partnership with Shopify, we expect brands on TikTok to fully capitalize on micro-learning to inform audiences about their products.

-TikTok influencers have acquired a following based on their ability to pack information into quick bite videos, positioning TikTok in a really great spot for ecommerce.
+TikTok influencer agencies have acquired a following based on their ability to pack information into quick bite videos, positioning TikTok in a really great spot for ecommerce.

 TikTok content creators are organically utilitarian, presenting themselves as authentic resources for advice that tackles relatable issues across verticals.
 By providing creators with the tools to directly link products, they are seamlessly driving users from discovery to purchase.